Black-tailed rattlesnake: Description

 Like other rattlesnakes, C. molossus has a rattle composed of keratin on the end of its tail.
 Each time the snake sheds its skin, a new segment is added to the rattle.
 A snake can shed its skin several times a year, and the rattle is fairly fragile and can be broken, so that the length of a rattlesnake's rattle is not an accurate measure of its age, unless the terminal button is intact.

 Distribution and habitat

-The black-tailed rattlesnake is found in the southwestern United States in Arizona, New Mexico and west and central Texas, and Mexico as far south as Oaxaca.
-Also it is found in the Gulf of California on San Estéban and Tiburón Islands.
+The black-tailed rattlesnake is found in the southwestern United States in Arizona, New Mexico and west and central Texas, and Mexico as far south as Oaxaca, as well as the Gulf of California on San Estéban and Tiburón Islands.
 Its distribution reaches a maximum elevation of 2930 m, although it has been recorded at as high as 6900 feet at the McDonald Observatory in the Davis Mountains of west Texas.
 The type locality given is "Fort Webster, St. Rita del Cobre, N. Mex."
 (Fort Webster, Santa Rita del Cobre, Grant County, New Mexico, USA).